furkanakkulak/arcane-app-nextjs/README.md

 [Arcane App](https://main--stupendous-squirrel-c4d884.netlify.app/login) is a [Next.js](https://nextjs.org/) ([React.js](https://react.dev/)) based app that uses [DummyJSON](https://dummyjson.com/)'s public API requests to exchange data.
 It allows users to explore diverse data instances with an expressive interface.
 The app combines Next.js features and DummyJSON's random data generation to create a unique and engaging experience for users.

-[Arcane App](https://main--stupendous-squirrel-c4d884.netlify.app/login) is currently live and testable on Vercel.
+[Arcane App](https://main--stupendous-squirrel-c4d884.netlify.app/login) is currently live and testable on Netlify.

 ```
 username: kminchelle